HomeSpan/SomfyPlus/docs/README.md

 Complete this step by compiling and uploading the sketch you an ESP32 device.

-## Step 2: Connect SomfyPlus to Your Home Network and Pair with HomeKit
+## Step 2: Connecting SomfyPlus to Your Home Network and Pairing with HomeKit

 Once the sketch has been uploaded, connect SomfyPlus to your home network as you would any HomeSpan device.
 Next, pair SomfyPlus to HomeKit.
 For each instance of the SomfyShade you should now see a Tile in your Home App that allows you to operate the shade (though your actual shades will not move until we construct the hardware and link shades and screens to each channel.